 But Stoughton has combined his prior business experiences and Indiana Virtual School in a way that raises ethical questions.

 Until last year, Stoughton chaired the school’s board while he was president of a for-profit company that the board hired to help manage the school.
-The company, AlphaCom, has charged the school more than $2.5 million in “management services” since 2011.
+The company, AlphaCom, charged the school more than $2.5 million in “management services” between 2011 and mid-2015.
 The school also agreed to spend another $3.5 million between 2014 and 2023 to rent space in AlphaCom’s northern Indianapolis office park home.

 The school also was charged more than $500,000 in 2015 by a company headed by Stoughton’s son, also named Tom Stoughton, for technology and website design services.
 Other clients that the company, A Simple Reminder Inc., listed on a previous version of its website included Kickity Dragons, a local karate studio for toddlers, and a now-closed restaurant called Avec Moi.